Dez Bryant: Professional career

-NFL Draft
+NFL draft

-On November 5, 2009, Bryant announced his intentions to enter the 2010 NFL Draft.
+On November 5, 2009, Bryant announced his intentions to enter the 2010 NFL draft.
 He was widely believed to be the best wide receiver available.
-If he slipped by the Broncos, Bryant was projected to fall no lower than the 27th pick to the Dallas Cowboys.
+If he slipped by the Denver Broncos, Bryant was projected to fall no lower than the 27th pick to the Dallas Cowboys.
 After dropping because of character concerns, the Cowboys traded up with the New England Patriots, moving from the 27th to the 24th position to select Bryant.
+Bryant was the second wide receiver selected in the draft, following Demaryius Thomas with the Broncos two picks earlier.
 For the move, the team sent a third-round draft choice, which was the 90th overall pick, while receiving the Patriots' fourth-round draft choice, which was the 119th overall pick.